mavryk-network/mavryk-k8s/docs/index.md

 on your laptop or in a cloud platform such as AWS, Digitalocean or GCP.

-Mavryk-k8s is actively maintained by the team at [Oxhead Alpha](https://mavryk-network.com), a Mavryk core development company.
+Mavryk-k8s is actively maintained by the team at [Mavryk Dynamics](https://mavrykdynamics.com), a Mavryk core development company.

 ## Quick start